LOUD-Project/Git-LOUD/README.md

 In your Forged Alliance folder, create a new sub-folder called "Git-LOUD".
 Extract the master to the newly created Git-LOUD folder.

+_OR_

+In your Forged Alliance folder, create a new sub-folder called "Git-LOUD".
+Clone the repository to that filder.

+_THEN_

 You'll need to set up a shortcut to your Supcom executable with the following parameters:
 /windowed 1366 768 /nomusic /nomovie /showlog /log "Loud-Dev.log" /init "..\Git-LOUD\bin\SupComDataPath.lua"

-Then put this shortcut in your Git-LOUD bin folder.
-Run the shortcut and wait for the game to open -- It'll be longer than our live distribution as it's loading raw files opposed to .scd archives.
+Put this shortcut in your Git-LOUD bin folder.
+Run the shortcut and wait for the game to open.
 Once the game is open, create a new profile for development.

 ## Where are my maps?